microsoft/azure-boards-automate-state-transitions/README.md

 4. Create a new web hook for the child work item types.
 In this example we are just setting up web hooks for when Task work items are updated.
 The web hook should send when the state field is changed.

    ![](./media/web-hooks-1.png)

+Populate the URL Field with the url from the deployed instance carried out in previous step along with /api/reciever/webhook/workitem/update appened.

    ![](./media/web-hooks-2.png)